mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Whenever your opponent draws a card, this minion gains +2/+2.

 name:     Adamantite Claws
-text:     Your General gains +4 Attack.
+text:     Your General gains +4⚔️.

 name:     Beastclad Hunter
-text:     Takes no damage from minions with less Attack.
+text:     Takes no damage from minions with less ⚔️.

 name:     Blood Rage
 text:     Give a friendly minion +1/+1 for each time damage was dealt this turn.